NiklasMerz/explainer-webview-local-content/README.md

 <!-- This may be an open question,
 in which case you should link to any active discussion threads. -->

+### Origin

+> TODO: treating each registered path as a seperate origin
+> using HTTP(S) has benefits of a "regular" origin for CSP and CORS

 ### Proxy API

 > URL handler can be used for a proxy-like implementation of all web requests from the WebView through the native layer